Imtiyaj5791/DevOps-Journey/Important/AWS.md

 # 33 What is IAM Policy?
 What are the types?

-IAM Policy is a JSON document that defines permissions.
+IAM Policy is a JSON document that defines what actions are allowed or denied on AWS resources.

-Types:
+There are mainly three types of IAM policies:

-- AWS Managed Policy
+1. AWS Managed Policy — Created and managed by AWS.

-- Customer Managed Policy
+2. Customer Managed Policy — Created and managed by us according to our requirements.

----
+3. Inline Policy — Directly embedded into a specific User, Group or Role and has a one-to-one relationship with that identity.

+Example:

+AWS Managed Policy    → AWS manages it
+Customer Managed      → We manage it
+Inline Policy         → Directly attached to one identity

+In general, Customer Managed Policies are preferred when we need our own reusable permission policy.

 # 34 Amazon S3

 ## What is Amazon S3?
 How have you used it in your environment?

-Amazon S3 (Simple Storage Service) is an object storage service used to store and retrieve large amounts of data.
-It provides high availability, scalability and 99.999999999% (11 9's) durability.
+Amazon S3 is a highly scalable object storage service used to store and retrieve data such as application logs, backups, files and other objects.

-In my environment, we use S3 to store application logs, backups and other required files.
+In my environment, S3 is used for storing application logs, backups and required files.

----
+S3 provides high durability and scalability, and data is stored as objects inside buckets.

+We can also use features like Versioning, Lifecycle Policies and encryption to protect and manage the data.

 # 35 What are the different S3 Storage Classes?

+Amazon S3 provides different storage classes based on how frequently we access the data and how long we need to retain it.

-- S3 Standard – Frequently accessed data.
+S3 Standard is used for frequently accessed data.

-- S3 Standard-IA – Infrequent access data.
-- S3 One Zone-IA – Stored in a single Availability Zone.
-- S3 Intelligent-Tiering – Automatically moves data between storage tiers.
+**S3 Standard-IA** is used for data that is accessed less frequently but still needs quick access.

+**S3 One Zone-IA** is similar to Standard-IA but stores data in a single Availability Zone, so it is suitable for data that can be recreated if required.

+**S3 Intelligent-Tiering** automatically moves objects between access tiers based on changing access patterns.

-- S3 Glacier Instant Retrieval – Archive data with fast retrieval.
+**S3 Glacier Instant Retrieval** is used for archive data that still needs fast retrieval.

-- S3 Glacier Flexible Retrieval – Long-term archive.
+**S3 Glacier Flexible Retrieval** is used for long-term archive data where retrieval can take more time.

-- S3 Glacier Deep Archive – Lowest-cost long-term archival storage.
+**S3 Glacier Deep Archive** is used for very long-term archival and lowest-cost storage.

----
+In my environment, I would select the storage class based on the data access pattern, retention requirement and cost.

 # 36 What is Versioning in S3 and why do we use it?